MausGames/disco-rock/executable/data/shaders/readme.txt

 ## Functions ##

+bool  coreAnyInvocation       (in bool)            // condition across group of shader invocations bool  coreAllInvocations      (in bool)
-T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion float coreLengthSq            (in vec2)            // vector square length
+T     coreMin3                (in T, in T, in T)   // trinary minimum T     coreMax3                (in T, in T, in T)   // trinary maximum int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion float coreLengthSq            (in vec2)            // vector square length